Single-Use Plastic Removal – Next Phase

 A switch from single-use sets to a reusable type could save the average NHS hospital 50-100 tonnes CO2e a year, equivalent to around 185,000 car miles, and could mean potential savings of £30,000 per year.
 The guide includes support on switching to reusable catering consumables and guidance.

-See our Downloads ▼ section to view the our own Single-Use Plastics Alternatives Brochure.
+See our Downloads ▼ section to view our Catering Consumables – Alternatives Brochure.
 We are working with our Procurement teams to update this in line with the announcement – however, a wealth of sustainable alternative products are still available to order.

 14 January 2023

-Department for Environment, Food and Rural Affairs (Defra) Announcment
+Department for Environment, Food and Rural Affairs (Defra) Announcement

 In line with the announcement made by Defra on Saturday 14 January 2023, we will be implementing some fundamental changes to our Catering Equipment and Consumables framework imminently.